FEARS, BIRTH, OVERCOMING

 I’ve had many fears around modern medicine and its interventions: pap smears, IVs, needles, getting cut open, getting stitched up, strangers touching me, that’s just to name a few.
 However, the general idea of giving birth has always seemed natural to me.
 I’ve heard countless times from dear friends, “How are you going to have kids, Natalie?” and frankly, it has never worried me… but then again, I’ve never really envisioned myself pushing out a baby in a hospital setting.
 In my younger naïve mind, it was just going to happen, somewhere… somehow.

-Then I found out I was pregnant in September 2020, so I had to woman-up and schedule my first prenatal appointment.
+Then I found out I was pregnant in September 2020, and I had to woman-up and schedule my first prenatal appointment.
 Reality sunk in quickly as they flooded me through their orientation and handed me a pile of brochures about different testing and procedures.
 The only thought I had running through my head was, “How in the world did I get here?”
 Somehow I was sitting on a sterile hospital bed with my bare feet dangling and a humble gown covering my body in a room that was getting smaller by the second.
 I sensed an emerging of all my fears confronting me at once.
 The bottom line, being a woman is no joke.

 Despite the inundation of birthing info, I could see that my OBGYN was a sweetheart.
 She didn’t roll her eyes when I expressed my long-standing fears, and she actually encouraged my ideas about wanting a natural birth.
 She wasn’t condescending when I dropped the no-no terms, “birth-center” and “home-birth.”